evkx/evkx.github.io/content/models/chevrolet/blazer_ev/Blazer_EV_RS_AWD/_index.md

 ---
 title: Chevrolet Blazer EV RS AWD
 linktitle: "Blazer EV RS AWD"
 description: "Chevrolet Blazer EV RS AWD is an all-electric SUV with a EPA range of up to 449 km (279 miles).
-EVKX.net has all the details. "
+EVKX.net has all the details."
 weight: 10
 hidden: true
 shownavtabs: true